-The following selected consolidated statements of operations data for the fiscal years ended December 31, 2008, 2009 and 2010 and consolidated balance sheet data as of December 31, 2009 and 2010 have been derived from our audited consolidated financial statements that are included in this annual report beginning on page F-1.
-The following selected consolidated statements of operations data for the fiscal years ended December 31, 2006 and 2007 and consolidated balance sheet data as of December 31, 2006, 2007 and 2008 have been derived from our audited consolidated financial statements that are not included in this annual report.
+The following selected consolidated statements of income data for the fiscal years ended December 31, 2009, 2010 and 2011 and consolidated balance sheet data as of December 31, 2010 and 2011 have been derived from our audited consolidated financial statements that are included in this annual report beginning on page F-1.
+The following selected consolidated statements of income data for the fiscal years ended December 31, 2007 and 2008 and consolidated balance sheet data as of December 31, 2007, 2008 and 2009 have been derived from our audited consolidated financial statements that are not included in this annual report.